pmaier983/Blog/README.md

 - [ ] Add an interactive counter button that increments an "I was here" button, and connects to my planetscale db
   - [ ] Consider adding TurboRepo for easy deploys & stuff
+    - [ ] Get Linting and prettier working
+    - [ ] Setup one repo for each "route"
   - [ ] Express vs. Fastify vs. Koa?
 (Node.js Framework/helper)
   - [ ] Drizzle - for its schema & readability
     - [ ] Helpful Link https://github1s.com/drizzle-team/drizzle-bun-litefs/blob/HEAD/package.json